Glossary of PA Terms - P

 In contrast, level meters monitoring analogue signals, or that use analogue displays, are in general unable to respond to instantaneous signal values.
-As real signals often contain very short duration peaks (see Transients), the peak value registered by any level meter will depend upon that type of meter's ability to respond to rapid increases in level.
-In practice, the accepted peak value of an audio programme signal is considered to be the maximum reading given by a peak-reading meter − or, less formally, simply by the type of meter provided.
+As real signals often contain very short duration peaks (see Transients), the peak value registered by any particular level meter will depend upon that type of meter's ability to respond to rapid increases in level.
+In practice, the accepted peak value of an audio programme signal is considered to be the maximum reading given by a known type of peak-reading meter − or, less formally, simply by the type of meter provided.
 The lighting of an indicator marked "Peak" (or "Pk") on a mixer or an amplifier indicates that the equipment is nearing overload.
-See also Headroom, VU and Dynamic range.
-Compare Trough.

-(Note that the meaning given above is quite different to that as used in electronics, where the peak value of the signal voltage is the highest instantaneous value (measured from zero) reached by the positive or negative crests occurring in each and every cycle of a repetitive waveform − see also Crest factor.)
+(Note that the PA-related meanings given above are quite different to those used in electronics, where the peak value of a repetitive waveform is the highest instantaneous value (measured from zero) reached by the positive or negative crests occurring in each and every cycle − see also Crest factor.)

 Peak programme meter

 Describes an equaliser facility that provides control over a range of frequencies, limited by both a lower and an upper boundary, but have little effect on frequencies outside that range.
 For example, a peaking response is provided by a parametric equaliser, by a sweep EQ facility and by each band of a graphic equaliser.
 Such equalisers are sometimes said to exhibit a 'bell curve' response, because of the bell-like shape of their frequency response curve.
 Some peaking response equalisers allow adjustment of the centre frequency, and some also allow adjustment of the Q. See also Bandpass and Bandstop.
 Compare Shelving response.